Nida, Lithuania: Tourism

-Since 2001, a jazz festival has been held every year.
+Since 2001, Nida Jazz Festival has been held every year.
 A local radio station Neringa FM streams live beats over FM and online.
 There are also interesting places to see nearby, including some of the highest sand dunes in Europe, a large sundial (which has been restored after being damaged by a Baltic gale), Fisherman's Ethnographic Homestead, gallery-museum of amber and a German Protestant (Evangelische) Brick Gothic church (built in 1888).
 There is also a campsite.

-The town is known for Nidden Kurenwimpel — German for "Curonian pennants" — ornate carved flags particular to local families resident on the Curonian Spit.
+The settlement is known for Nidden Kurenwimpel — German for "Curonian pennants" — ornate carved flags particular to local families resident on the Curonian Spit.
 The flags, replicas of which can be seen around Nida, feature animal and human figures as pictograms reminiscent of a pagan writing tradition.
 At the local cemetery, examples of krikštas (pl. krikštai), pagan burial markers in place of tombstones, can still be seen.

 Nida's beach participates in the Blue Flag Programme.
 Nudists make use of parts of the beach near Nida for nude bathing.
+Nida's nudist beach is frequently featured in various rankings of world's best nudist beaches.

 Transportation

-Nida Airport is located in the town, but it has no scheduled routes and only capable of handling small aircraft.
+Nida Airport is located in the settlement, but it has no scheduled routes and only capable of handling small aircraft.
 Nida also has a seaport which is used for ferries and fishing boats.

 The only road which runs along the whole length of the Curonian Spit, connecting Zelenogradsk and Smiltynė (where a ferry connection to Klaipėda exists), passes through the edge of Nida.
 An hourly bus runs between Nida and Smiltynė ferry terminal on that road, and intercity buses to various cities like Kaliningrad, Klaipėda, Kaunas and Vilnius exist.